 Collaboration Never Just Happens

-Similarly, organisations are now realising they cannot simply deploy an ESN and wake up to a highly collaborative organisation.
+Similarly, organizations are now realizing they cannot simply deploy an ESN and wake up to a highly collaborative organization.
 The managers placed in charge of these platforms must take a few dedicated, persistent actions to ensure widespread adoption of, and engagement with, their ESN.
 These primary actions managers must take include, but are not limited to:

 - Think Past the Technology, and Onto the People Using It